 It’s difficult for me to separate these two aspects (six and seven) of identity in peak performance for to me, they seem like the same thing — like two ends of the same stick.
 Maslow separates them but only to discuss them.
 These individual aspects of identity in peak experience are, as he says, all aspects of each other.

 8. Purposeless Creativity

-Here, Maslow says creativity can be expressed without premeditation.
+Here, Maslow says we can express creativity without premeditation.
 As a result of lack of self-consciousness, lack of ego-led sense of self, there can be more significant improvisation and self-expression in its purest form.
-The behaviour is created from nothing, no planning or activity along rehearsed preconceived lines.
+Our behaviour comes from nothing, no planning or activity along rehearsed preconceived lines.
 There is no preparation, design or rehearsal required.
 There is no need or purpose, yet there is purposefulness in the act.
-It is timeless in so far as the creative behaviour comes out of now, all past and future merge into the moment of the act without premeditation.
+It is timeless in so far as the creative behaviour comes out of now; all past and future merge into the moment of the act without premeditation.

 “Peaks are not planned or brought about by design; they happen”. — Abraham Maslow | Psychologist